akonradi/akonradi.github.io/_posts/2023-08-29-modeling-behavior-differences-with-enums.md

 title: Modeling per-type behavior differences in Rust with enums
 ---

+Rust's first-class support for `enum` types lets us use them to model variation between behavior on types.
+By using associated types with trait bounds and uninstantiable types, we can reduce code duplication without compromising performance.

+## Enum types in Rust

 Rust has plenty of neat features, but one of the really useful ones is the ability to write and exhaustively match on [`enum` types][Rust book enums].
 For the more theory-inclined, Rust enums are "sum types", which along with `struct`s